mocks-server/website/docs/getting-started/overview.md

 Routes can be defined in many ways, from plain objects to [Express middlewares](usage/variants/middleware.md), and they can act in different ways also, from sending a response to proxing the request to another host.

 :::tip
-Read the usage chapter to fully understand the Mocks Server main concepts: Routes, Variants and Collections.
+Read the [usage chapter](usage/intro.md) in 5 minutes ⏱ to fully understand the Mocks Server main concepts: Routes, Variants and Collections.
 :::

 ## Configuration